Tips

 Drafts can increase your home’s energy use each year.
 Check on the insulation of your windows and doors by taking these three simple steps:

 • Make sure all windows and doors are fully closed and locked.
 Windows that are closed and locked provide a tighter seal and greater energy efficiency.
+As you operate your windows, take note if they are closing hard or unevenly.
+These are signs that adjustments might be needed.
+A window that is not square will not seal properly.
+If your windows need attention, we can help you find a local service provider.

 A woman opens her window.